Skip to Content

 Make sure that you provide the full course code (which should indicate the subject area and level of study), the credit value (in the host university credit system), and a detailed course description (which should include the prerequisites, learning outcomes and assessments, and may also include information about textbooks) for each paper.

 If you plan to make any changes to your programme of study (including changing your major or minor, or starting a new programme of study) before you go on exchange, make sure you specify this in your email.

 An academic advisor will email you a credit letter, identifying what credit can be awarded to your Massey programme for each paper, e.g. whether the paper can be credited as a specific Massey paper, non-specific credit in a particular subject area and/or at a particular level, or non-specific elective credit.
-Attach this credit letter to your student exchange application.
+This credit letter must be sent to email@example.com.

-Participating on the Massey student exchange programme is a privilege, and students selected for the programme are expected to be ambassadors for Massey University while studying overseas.
-The student exchange selection committee will assess your application documents, Massey grades and your references.
-The assessment process may also involve an interview with representatives from the Massey University International Office and your Massey College/s.
+The Selection Committee will assess your application documents, Massey grades and your references.
+The assessment process will also involve an interview with representatives from the Massey University International Office and your Massey College.
 You will be sent information about the interview once your complete application has been received and your credit letter issued.

 After the interview, the student exchange selection committee will inform you whether you have been approved for the exchange programme.
 The committee may wait until the current semester's results are released before making a decision on your application, to ensure that you have the required grade average.

-If you are approved by the student exchange selection committee, you will be invited to apply for admission as an exchange student to the host university.
-The Student Mobility Coordinator will give you instructions on how to apply and will forward your completed application documents to the host university.
+If you are approved by the student exchange selection committee, you will be invited to apply for admission to the host university.
+The Student Mobility Coordinator will help you apply and will forward your completed application documents to the host university.